 Data sources and methodology

-The target population consists of all statistical establishments (sometimes referred to as firms or units) classified as Accommodation Services (NAICS 721) according to the North American Industry Classification System (NAICS) during the reference year.
+The target population consists of all establishments classified to the Accommodation Services industry (NAICS 721) according to the North American Industry Classification System (NAICS) during the reference year.

 The survey questionnaires comprise financial and operating characteristics, and were developed with extensive consultations with the Canadian Tourism Commission and industry representatives.

 Even though the basic objective of the survey is to produce estimates for the whole industry--all incorporated and unincorporated businesses--not all businesses are surveyed.
 Rather, a sample is surveyed and the portion eligible for sampling is defined as all statistical establishments with revenue above a certain threshold.
 (Note: the threshold varies between surveys and sometimes between provinces in the same survey).
 The excluded portion represents a substantial proportion of the industry in terms of number of establishments (47%), but its contribution to the overall industry revenue is only about 9%.
 These excluded establishments are accounted for in the final estimates through the use of administrative data.
 However, only basic information is obtained from administrative sources; i.e., total revenue, expenses, depreciation and salaries, wages and benefits.
 Detailed characteristics such as client base, revenue by type of service, and detailed expense items are collected only for surveyed establishments.